Path-connectivity of the set of uniquely ergodic and cobounded foliations: Paths in the punctured case, and Islands of point-pushes

-By Proposition~\ref{prop:skeleton-segment} there are numbers $C_i$ so that for any choice of the numbers $K_i$ in the construction of the peak-and-push paths, every point on the paths $P(\delta_i, \psi^{(K_i)}_i\delta_i)$ corresponds to a multicurve which is contained in the $C_i$--neighbourhood of $\delta_i$ in the curve graph.
+By Proposition~\ref{prop:skeleton-segment}, there are numbers $C_i$, depending only on $\alpha_i,\beta_i$ and $\delta_i$ so that for any $L \in \mathbb{Z}$ every point on the peak-and-push paths $P(\delta_i, \psi^{(L)}_i\delta_i)$ corresponds to a multicurve which is contained in the $C_i$--neighbourhood of $\delta_i$ in the curve graph.
 Let $G_i$ be the set of all multicurves appearing on such paths.
-The (finite) union also has finite diameter.
+Because $\delta_1,...,\delta_N$ are given and each $G_i$ is contained in a $C_i$--neighbourhood of $\delta_i$ in the curve graph, the (finite) union also has finite diameter in the curve graph.
 We can therefore choose a number $d$ large enough so that for all $i$, every curve in $G$ has distance at most $d$ from $\alpha_i$.